-Cross Browser Compatibility.
 People are using a variety of different browsers nowadays.
-Alongside such popular solutions as Firefox, Safari, Google Chrome and Internet Explorer, there are many lesser known browsers (like Konqueror) that are also being used to view your site.
+Alongside such popular solutions as Firefox, Safari, and Google Chrome, there are many lesser-known browsers that are also being used to view your site.
 That’s why it’s important to know your site will perform properly across all major media platforms.

 To release you from the heavy burden of checking out your web page each time changes are being applied, modern template providers make themes cross-browser compatible for you to feel safe these will look and work effectively in all browsers.

-Social Media Integration.
 It is impossible to ignore Social media nowadays.
-Twitter, Facebook, Instagram and many other social networking websites are very popular.
+Twitter, Facebook, Instagram, TikTok, and many other social networking websites are very popular.
 It’s unusual to find a modern user who doesn’t have a social media account.
 If you are running a blog or a corporate website, chances are you are trying to attract more users to participate in discussions and comment/like/share your posts.

 With the help of social sharing buttons, this can be easily achieved.
 Social media integration is known as a proven effective way to increase page views and sharing stats.

-Plugin Support.
-WordPress plugins are what that makes your WordPress site do anything.
+WordPress plugins can make your WordPress site do anything.
 They are the real power of WordPress.

 Summing it All Up